Bratanis/KIND_case_study/README.md

     adduser -S -u 998 -G appgroup appuser && \
     chown root:appgroup app.jar && \
     chmod 440 app.jar

-USER appuser
+USER 998
 ```

 - here is what happens:
     - 1) create a new system group for the container.
 The Group ID (and User ID) < 1000 is convention for system accounts.
-Might be redundant when using kubernetes.
     - 2) create a dedicated system user (no login and no home dir) with minimal privileges, makes the user a member of the appgroup.
     - 3) ensure the owner is root.
-Allow the group members to access the file.
+Allow the appgroup members to access the file.
     - 4) set root and appgroup permissions to readonly.
 No permissions for anybody else
     - 5) set the default user for the container runtime.
-Without this, the container processes would run as root by default
+Without this, the container processes would run as root by default.
+We are giing the uid, so kubernetes can later validate that the user is not root.
     - Effect:
         - Only appuser can read the file
         - No one (not even appuser) can write to or execute the file